calchiwo/WodiC/README.md

 **WodiC** is an **AI-powered voice calculator app** with **scientific tools** built entirely on my phone.

-Perform voice-based and scientific calculations, even **without internet access**.
+You can perform voice-based and scientific calculations, even **without internet access**.